-OPIL has a long track record of operations in the paper industry, with presence in, tissue paper, and printing and writing paper (PWP); it is among the leading domestic players in the tissue paper segment.
+OPIL has a long track record of operations in the paper industry, with presence in tissue paper and printing and writing paper (PWP).
+It is among the leading domestic players in the tissue paper segment.
 Over the years, the company has taken initiatives to improve operational efficiency and enhance water storage capacity.
 The company is undertaking plantation activities to support its future raw material requirements.
 It is planning to source its entire wood requirement through local farmers within the next four to five years, ensuring raw material availability and better profitability through cost reduction.
 The company implemented a project to increase its pulping capacity, ECF bleaching, new recovery boiler (600 tonne per day [TPD])/evaporator [150 TPD]) to improve its operating efficiency.

-Liquidity: Strong
+Liquidity: Adequate

-OPIL derives significant financial flexibility as part of the C. K. Birla group and due to its investments in listed equity shares valued at ₹610 crore as on September 22, 2024, which provides strong liquidity comfort to the company.
-The gross cash accruals (GCA) of OPIL moderated to ₹53.73 crore in FY24 and ₹2.50 crore in Q1FY25 due to deterioration in operating profitability.
-Given subdued accruals, large part of ongoing capex was funded out of sale of investments and non-core assets and availment of debt.
-The average month-end utilisation of its fund-based working capital limits in 12-months ended July 31, 2024, stood at 82%.
-The debt repayment obligations of the company in the next two years are expected to be funded out of a mix of internal accruals, selling of quoted equity investment in Century Textile & Industries limited and Ultratech Cement Limited or sale of non-core asset, while the capex in FY25 would be funded completely out of debt.
+The gross cash accruals (GCA) of OPIL moderated to ₹53.73 crore in FY24, while it incurred cash losses in 9MFY25.
+Given subdued profitability, large part of liquidity needs for capex, debt servicing and loss funding was funded out of sale of investments & noncore assets and availment of debt.
+The average month-end utilisation of its fund-based working capital limits in 12-months ended December 31, 2024, stood at 78%.
+Being a part of the C. K. Birla group and due to its investments in listed equity shares valued at ₹428 crore as on March 04, 2025, OPIL derives significant financial flexibility.
+The debt repayment obligations of the company in the next two years are expected to be funded out of a mix of internal accruals, selling of quoted equity investment or sale of non-core assets.